Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Introduction

-Learn one task at a time; this is a generic approach in the field of \ac{ML}.
-Big problems are disassociated into smaller independent tasks that are learned distinctly, and combined results are presented.
-In \cite{MTL}, the author introduces \ac{MTL}, wherein it is proposed that in order to have a better performance, all the tasks should be trained simultaneously.
-The underlying concept is that if all the smaller tasks share their learning, they may find it easier to learn than learning in isolation.
-This idea of \textit{Multi-task learning} is very similar to the human vision system.
-For example, while looking at a scene, the brain is not just able to identify objects.
-Indeed, it can also segment them, understand them, identify people, classify the weather, and several other things from a single visual.
-In \ac{ML} classification, segmentation, identification, etc are independent tasks, but \ac{MTL} proposes to accomplish all these tasks jointly by exploiting the fact that in the above example, from the tasks point of view these are non identical but closely related tasks \ie segmentation of a human from non-human in the picture will further aid in identifying the person.
+Learning one task at a time is a generic approach in the field of \ac{ML}.
+Big problems are disassociated into smaller independent sub-tasks that are learned distinctly, and combined results are presented.
+The concept of \ac{MTL} is introduced by \cite{MTL}, who proposed that all tasks should be trained simultaneously to achieve better performance.
+The underlying concept is that if all the sub-tasks share their learning, they may find it easier to learn rather than in isolation.
+It is inspired by the concept of distributed representations in the human brain, in which a task is divided into smaller sub-tasks, and different neural networks represent different sub-tasks in different regions of the brain \cite{yang2019study}.
+Still, these networks share common features and representations.

-Similarly, learning a complex task like riding a bike relies on the motor skills the human develops when they learn to walk as a baby.
-The task is therefore learned by integrating a considerable amount of prior knowledge across tasks.
-Also, while learning generalized concepts across many tasks, humans evolve the ability to learn fast and in fewer instances.
-These concepts are the bedrock for \textit{transfer learning}, \textit{lifelong learning} as well as \textit{meta learning}.
-The approach of how the prior knowledge is introduced while training makes these learning algorithms mutually distinct.
+Similarly, learning a complex task such as riding a bike relies on motor skills that humans develop when they learn to walk as toddlers.
+The task is, therefore, learned by integrating a considerable amount of prior knowledge across tasks.
+Additionally, while learning generalized concepts across many tasks, humans evolve the ability to learn quickly and in fewer instances.
+These concepts are the bedrock for \textit{transfer learning} \cite{GoodBengCour16,Pan10asurvey}, \textit{lifelong learning} \cite{LL_book,soltoggio2024collective}, and \textit{meta-learning} \cite{Thrun98,baxter1998theoretical, vettoruzzo2024advances}.
+The approach of `how' prior knowledge is introduced while training makes these learning algorithms mutually distinct.